TestGorilla LogoTestGorilla Logo

 • 73% of Asian and Arab employees gained access to employment opportunities through skills-based hiring

-• Overall, 84% of employers using skills-based hiring reported that it improved workplace diversity
+• Our 2024 report shows that, overall, 90% of employers using skills-based hiring improved workplace diversity

 What's more, hiring for skills is actually cheaper in the long run, even when companies invest in training, upskilling, and free education for their employees.